nightstalkerns/Echelon-2/README.md

 - Maximum tempban duration has been limited to 1 day.
 Site Admins will be able to customize maximum ban duration in the future.

-## [2.2] - 12-09-2018
-### Added
-- ported Alias Table Search from Echelon v1 and added IP-Alias Table Search (only working when explicitly selected in search-dropdown)
-- RCON Live Kick (Player will get kicked from servers, if banned on Echelon)

-## [2.1] - 10-09-2018
-### Added
-- IP-Aliases Feature

-### Changed
-- Fixed a lot of bugs
-- removed old design and replaced with Bootstrap 4

 ## Echelon Development v2 ##
 All the files are copyrighted by WatchMiltan, Eire.32 (eire32designs.com) and Bigbrotherbot (bigbrotherbot.com)